UKHO/taskmanager/docs/DatabaseDesign.md

 There is a foreign key constraint to the WorkflowInstance table, on that table's WorkflowInstanceId column.

 ### DbAssessmentReviewData

+The DbAssessmentReviewData table holds the data that may change on the Review step of a Database Assessment workflow instance.

 | Column Name               | Datatype      | Allow nulls | Description                                                                                     |
 |-------------------        |---------------|-------------|-------------------------------------------------------------------------------------------------|